michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/1-getting-started/liability-and-release-agreement.md

 By signing the participant info form, you acknowledge that you (and your child, if applicable) have read and agree to abide by our Code of Conduct.
 You further permit you/your child to be transported in vehicles for mission trip activities and to receive professional healthcare if necessary.

-By signing the participant info form, you also hereby authorize GMT to use or disclose you or your child's protected health information for the purposes of treatment, payment, health care operations, or any other disclosures as allowed by law in connection with an accident, medical incident, or claim made.
+By signing the participant info form, you also hereby authorize GMT to use or disclose you or your child’s protected health information for the purposes of treatment, payment, health care operations, or any other disclosures as allowed by law in connection with an accident, medical incident, or claim made.
 (Please note: as a participant, you are responsible for your own health insurance needs and are advised to bring your personal health insurance information with you on your trip.)

 Photographs and/or video and sound recordings of yourself or your child may be made during the trip.
 You authorize the use of such material by GMT and our partner organizations for its purposes.